reevr/complete-ECMAscript-documentation/README.md

 ```

 ## Unicode
 Non-breaking additions to support full Unicode, including new Unicode literal form in strings and new RegExp u mode to handle code points, as well as new APIs to process strings at the 21bit code points level.
-These additions support building global apps in JavaScript.
+These additions support building global apps in ECMAscript.

 ```
 // same as ES5.1